 The sea state remained calm overnight and I had one of the best sleeps I’d had in over a week.

 Those huge boulders littering the cala floor, whilst being totally unsuitable for anchoring, provide the perfect spot for snorkelling.
 Jewel anemones coat the jumbled rocks, sparkling in the sun’s rays and fish of many kinds swam lazily about or fed in a frenzy.

 The Village of Deia

 200m up on the hillside, safe from pirate attack, is the village of Deia.
 We planned for an early start to walk up before the day’s heat set in.
 However, every morning we have to fettle our fridge through a cycle of switching on and off at least three times before it runs properly.

-And it’s not just a case of switch on, wait a few minutes, switch off.
-No, we switch it on, and have to wait for it to get stuck, which can take forty minutes.
-By getting stuck, we mean that it cools the fridge down to a point, but then can’t do anymore and the temperature goes up again.
+And it’s not just a case of switch it on, wait a few minutes, then switch off.
+No, we switch it on and have to wait for it to get stuck.
+This can take up to forty minutes.
+And by getting stuck, we mean that it cools the fridge down to a point, but then can’t do anymore and the temperature goes up again.
 We switch it off and leave it to settle for twenty to thirty minutes.
 And repeat, until it doesn’t get stuck anymore.
 It can take a couple of hours.

 So it was an early start to put the fridge through it’s motions, but we got ashore by 9ish.